Fred Couples: PGA Tour Champions

-Other ventures
+Business ventures

 Couples co-designs golf courses with his design partner, Gene D. Bates.
 This venture, beginning in 1992 has resulted in the formation of Couples Bates Golf Design firm (Now Bates Golf Design Group), and over 20 award-winning championship golf courses worldwide.

 Couples currently takes the supplement Anatabloc and is a brand ambassador for the anti-inflammatory neutraceutical containing anatabine.
 He wears the brand logo on his left arm of his golf shirts.

 Couples has lent his name to two video games: Fred Couples Golf for the Game Gear, and Golf Magazine: 36 Great Holes Starring Fred Couples for the 32X, both published by Sega in 1994.